saucelabs/sauce-togo/CONTRIBUTING.md

 (DCO) version 1.1.
 This is exactly the same one created and used by the Linux kernel developers and posted on http://developercertificate.org/.
 This is a developer's certification that they have the right to submit the patch for inclusion into the project.
-Simply submitting a contribution implies this agreement, however, please include a "Signed-off-by" tag in every patch (this tag is a conventional way to confirm that you agree to the DCO) - you can automate this with a [Git hook](https://stackoverflow.com/questions/15015894/git-add-signed-off-by-line-using-format-signoff-not-working).
+Simply submitting a contribution implies this agreement.
+Please include a "Signed-off-by" tag in every patch (this tag is a conventional way to confirm that you agree to the DCO) - you can automate this with a [Git hook](https://stackoverflow.com/questions/15015894/git-add-signed-off-by-line-using-format-signoff-not-working).